NagaLakshmi477/ansible/notes.md

 # Configuration Management

-Configuration Management is the process of provisioning and configuring servers for application hosting.
-It involves:
+Configuration Management is the process of **setting up and managing servers automatically**.
+It means we can run our applications without having to manually set up everything ourselves.

+It usually involves:

 - Installing required packages
 - Setting up programming languages
 - Creating folders and users
 - Downloading the code
 - Installing dependencies
-- Creating systemd/systemctl services
+- Creating `systemd` / `systemctl` services
-- Starting the service/server
+- Starting the service or server

 ### Flow: